William Couper (sculptor): Personal life

-Couper lived much of his life in Montclair, New Jersey, where he built a large neoclassical villa he named Poggioridente or "laughing knoll".
 He had a home in Cortland, New York, as well.
 His wife died in 1939.
 They had several sons, one of whom, Thomas Ball Couper, lived in Montclair.
 His son Richard Hamilton Couper, a landscape painter, died in 1918 at the age of 33.

+Death

 He spent his last year at his other son William's farm in Bozman, Maryland, and died in an Easton, Maryland hospital after a brief illness on June 23, 1942.